 The Basics and Booking Disney’s Grand Floridian Resort

 The Grand Floridian Resort is a deluxe level hotel at Walt Disney World along the Magic Kingdom monorail.
 Deluxe resorts are Disney’s best hotels.
-If you’re considering Grand Floridian, you may want to read reviews of the other deluxe resorts.
-Here are our reviews of all the deluxe resorts (links open in new tabs):
+If you’re considering Grand Floridian, you may want to read some of our other posts.
+We have a ranking of the best Disney World deluxe resorts.
+We also have a guide to all the hotels of Walt Disney World.
+And here are our reviews of all the deluxe resorts (links open in new tabs):

 Review of Disney’s Grand Floridian Resort & Spa (you are here)